Qiskit/RFCs/0015-estimator-interface.md

 The above example shows various features of the design, including combining large numbers of observables with large numbers of parameter value sets for a single circuit.

+The result types in the example above are illustrative of what we propose, but do not necessarily correspond to-the-letter what will be introduced; we feel it is better to make certain detailed design choices through code review, and use this RFC to focus on concepts and structures.
+However, we do want to make three points about the result type clear:

+ 1. We propose that the errors appear in the data portion of the result, not the metadata, to be treated on equal footing to the estimates themselves.
+ 2. We propose that the error portion of the data should represent error bars on the expectation values, somehow.
+That is, standard error instead of standard deviation or variance, or possibly, a two-sided confidence interval.
+ 3. The previous bullet might make it seem like we are proposing to leave it up to an implemtation to choose which quantity to represent.
+We are not.
+We propose a homogenous choice for all implementations, documented in the base class.
+This can obviously not be enforced through typing, so it will have to be enforced through documentation, vigilence, and to some extent, testing.

 The detailed targeted signature is as follows:

 ```python